 Like the college admissions process, admission to the Academy is part art and part science.
 There are quantitative ways to measure whether a student will be successful at the Academy, which is why we ask all applicants to take an entrance exam.
 There are also intangible qualities we look for – the potential to fall in love with learning, the curiosity to keep asking questions, and the ability to be a respectful and contributing member of the school community.

 Some quick facts:

 - While most of our students come from Staten Island (most ZIP codes), our school community includes students who live in Brooklyn and New Jersey.
-Twenty-five of our students are from outside the US and live in New York City to study at Staten Island Academy.
+Fifteen of our students are from outside the US and live in New York City to study at Staten Island Academy.

 - Bus transportation is available to various locations on Staten Island.

 - Need-based financial aid is available.
 Last year the Academy granted over $1.8 million in financial aid awards to over 30% of our students.

 - Almost half of our students (49%) come from public schools, and over 25% come from parochial schools.